The ABC’s of Welding Rods:

 Each consumable plays a specific role in the welding process, from providing filler material to creating a protective atmosphere around the weld zone.

-Here is the list of common consumables used in welding include:
+Here is the list of common consumables used in welding includes:

 • Welding electrodes (such as stick electrodes, MIG wires, and TIG rods)